 GRACE AND THE NEW COVENANT

-For the law was given by Moses, but grace and truth came by Jesus Christ.
-(John :17)
+For the law was given through Moses, but grace and truth came through Jesus Christ.
+(John 1:17)

-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds; (Hebrews 1:1,2)
+has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; (Hebrews 1:1,2)

-In biblical (to distinguish it from Jewish commentaries) Judaism we have the forms of the Kingdom of God.
-In biblical Christianity (to distinguish it from the potpourri of errors and myths that accompany Christian theology and liturgies) we gain understanding of the forms of Judaism and we find eternal life through them.
+Therefore, we know that biblical Judaism and biblical Christianity are the same religion — if we wish to term Divine revelation a “religion.”
+In biblical (to distinguish it from Jewish commentaries) Judaism, we have the forms of the Kingdom of God.
+In biblical Christianity (to distinguish it from the potpourri of errors and myths that accompany Christian theology and liturgies), we gain understanding of the forms of Judaism and we find eternal life through them.

-Judaism and Christianity are one and the same—the same God; the same Holy Spirit; the same Prophets.
+Judaism and Christianity are one and the same — the same God, the same Holy Spirit, the same Prophets.
 The Old Testament reveals God to us Christians.
-(What would we do without the twenty-third and ninety-first Psalms?)
+(What would we do without Psalms 23 and 91?)
 The New Testament reveals the meaning of the people, things, and events of the Old.

 Whether the Jews or Christians like the idea or not, they constitute one revelation, one covenant of God with man.

 The Holocaust cuts deeply into the sensibilities of the true Christian because the Jews are God’s chosen people.
-May it one day be true that Calvary will cut deeply into the sensibilities of the true Jew—the Jew who is circumcised in heart and not just in the flesh.
+May it one day be true that Calvary will cut deeply into the sensibilities of the true Jew — the Jew who is circumcised in heart and not only in the flesh.

 It is well for all of us, Jews and Gentiles alike, to keep in mind that the fulfillment of any of God’s promises always is far, far beyond any marvelous wonder we could conceive.

-When the grace of the new covenant is seen as an unconditional unforgiveness not requiring godly behavior, the purpose of which is to make Gentiles eligible to reside forever in Heaven, then what we have is a myth, not the fulfillment of the prophecy given by the Prophet Jeremiah.
-There is absolutely no foundation for such a viewpoint in either the Old Testament or the New Testament.
+When the grace of the new covenant is seen as an unconditional unforgiveness not requiring godly behavior, the purpose of which is to make Gentiles eligible to reside forever in Heaven, then we have a myth and not the fulfillment of the prophecy given by the Prophet Jeremiah.
+There is absolutely no foundation for such a belief in either the Old Testament or the New Testament.

 Let us look briefly at what Jeremiah stated, remembering that what God is declaring is the new covenant, the only covenant, the Christian covenant.
 All else is the vain imaginations of people.